 Meet at 9:00 AM at the Jamaica Bay Wildlife Refuge Visitors’ Center.
 Jamaica Bay Wild Life Refuge encompasses 3,705 hectares.
 The refuge is part of the Gateway National Recreation Area, the country’s largest urban national park.
 Although much of the natural environment has been modified by grading and filling, many native plant species have been remarkably preserved.
 By car: From Brooklyn – Belt Pkwy. (east) to exit 17 (Crossbay Blvd.) go over North Channel Bridge and continue 1 mi. past the bridge at the traffic light to the entrance to the Refuge on the right.
 From Rockaway – Take CrossbayBridge (94 St.) and go through Broad Channel Community.
 Refuge visitor center is about 0.5 mi. on the left.
 By public transportation:train:Take the A train going to Rockaways.
 Exit at Broad Channel Station.
 Walk west to Crossbay Blvd. then north, (right), about 0.5 mi. to the refuge.
 By bus: take Green Bus Line Q21 from Liberty Ave.
 (Queens) to 116th St. (Rockaway) to the refuge; or take Triboro Q53 bus from Roosevelt Ave./Jackson Heights.
 Exit at refuge stop.
 You can also take the Greenline Q21 from the intersection of Woodhaven and Liberty Ave.
 Exit at refuge entrance.

-Saturday – Sunday, June 28th & 29th – UPPER DELAWARE BIOBLITZ, SULLIVAN COUNTY.
+Saturday – Sunday, June 28th & 29th – UPPER DELAWARE BIOBLITZ, SULLIVAN COUNTY, NY.
 The 2014 Upper Delaware BioBlitz will take place at the confluence of the Delaware River and Ten Mile River on the Ten Mile River Scout Camp.
 Please see their website for more details and to sign up to participate.

 Saturday July 12th – NEW YORK BOTANICAL GARDEN FOREST AND NATIVE PLANT GARDEN